koodilehto/kryptoradio/_posts/2016-06-03-post-kryptoradio.md

 from our economy, that would pave the road for Kryptoradio and other alternative ways for transferring financial transactions.

-Also, I have became a licensed radio amateur last April.
+Also, I have become a licensed radio amateur last April.
 My call sign is OH6EYA.
 There may be some common ground between peer-to-peer cash and amateur radio.
 We'll see what it is in the future.